 But that’s not all.
 Verona exists because it lies at a crossroads: to the north is Trentino-Alto Adige, the Brenner Pass, and Austria and Germany.
 To the west, lies Milan and Genoa.
 To the south, Rome.
 To the east, Venice.
 This fortuitous location means the city has been a commerce hub for its entire history.
-Combine this aspect of its history with the ancients vineyards that surround it, and you have quite possibly Italy’s greatest wine city and the natural host of the world’s largest wine expo — Vinitaly — every April.
+Combine this aspect with the ancients vineyards that surround it, and you have quite possibly Italy’s greatest wine city and the natural host of the world’s largest wine expo — Vinitaly — every April.

 So what does this wine culture mean for a tourist?
 If Venice has Prosecco, and Rome has Frascati, then Verona has it all.
 Yes, it’s nice to order an Amarone from the nearby hills, but in Verona, you are not obliged to.
 Have a glass of Franciacorta, buy a bottle of Barolo or order that Brunello you’ve always wanted to uncork.
 The mood in Verona — judging from the dozens of wine lists I perused — is far from the fervent localism you see elsewhere in Italy.